Ryo Aitaka: BigBang Heavyweight champion

 His five-fight winning streak earned Aitaka a place in the 2016 BigBang Heavyweight tournament, held to crown the promotions' inaugural champion.
 Aitaka faced -NORI- in the semifinal bout of the four-man tournament, which took place at Bigbang 26 on September 4, 2016.
 He won the fight by unanimous decision.
 Aitaka advanced to the final, held at Bigbang 27 on December 4, 2016, where he faced Taichi Furuta.
 Aitaka and Furuta previously fought at Bigbang 19 on December 7, 2014, with Aitaka winning by unanimous decision.
 He was equally successful in their second meeting, as he once again won by unanimous decision, with scores of 30–29、30–28、30–29.

 Aitaka made his first BigBang heavyweight title defense against Kousuke Jitsukata at Bigbang Isehara on October 8, 2017.
 He won the fight by a second-round knockout, stopping Jitsukata with a left hook in the very last second of the round.

-Aitaka made his K-1 against Taichi Furuta at K-1 Cruiserweight Championship on November 22, 2017, in the reserve bout of the 2017 K-1 Heavyweight tournament.
+Aitaka made his K-1 debut against Taichi Furuta at K-1 Cruiserweight Championship on November 22, 2017, in the reserve bout of the 2017 K-1 Heavyweight tournament.
 He won the fight by a first-round technical knockout, after he had knocked Furuta down twice by the 2:17 minute mark.

 Aitaka made his second BigBang heavyweight title defense against K-JEE at Bigbang 32 on February 17, 2018.
 The bout was a rematch of their February 12, 2017 match, which K-JEE won by a third-round technical knockout.
 Aitaka won the fight by majority decision, with scores of 29–29, 30–29 and 30–29.
 Aitaka made his third title defense against Yuki Kudo at Bigbang Isehara 2018 on November 4, 2018.
 He won the fight by a second-round technical knockout.
 Aitaka made his fourth title defense against Daiki Takase at Bigbang 34 on December 26, 2018.
 He won the fight by unanimous decision, with all three judges scoring the bout 30–29 in his favor.

 Aitaka made his fifth and final BigBang heavyweight title defense against OD-KEN at Bigbang 36 on June 6, 2019.
 Prior to this bout, Aitaka departed from his old gym, Riki Dojo Shizuoka, and began training at K-1 GYM SAGAMI-ONO KREST.
 Aitaka needed just 37 seconds to knock OD-KEN out with a right hook.